finopsfoundation/curriculum/README.md

 # Curriculum for FinOps Certified Practitioner

-This is the the [latest version](https://github.com/finopsfoundation/curriculum/blob/master/CFOP_Curriculum_v102.md) of the curriculum for the following FinOps exams:
+Follow this link for the the [latest version](https://github.com/finopsfoundation/curriculum/blob/master/CFOP_Curriculum_v102.md) of the curriculum for the following FinOps exams.

 ## FinOps Certified Practitioner (FOCP)
 * Understands Fundamentals of FinOps